 - Full custom remodel

-Each category represents a different price range, scope of work, and customizability factor.
+Each category represents a different price range, scope of work, and level of customizability.
 You can find more information below, as well as some photos of projects we’ve worked on.

 1. Cosmetic Refresh ($50,000-$70,000)

 Kitchen remodels in the “cosmetic refresh” category are minimally invasive, less expensive, and add the most value to your home per dollar spent.
-A typical refresh involves purely aesthetic changes to the space, which may include repainting cabinets, updating fixtures or small appliances, and installing new floors or countertops.
+A typical refresh involves purely aesthetic changes to the space.
+This may include repainting cabinets, updating fixtures or small appliances, and installing new floors or countertops.

 2. Pull & Replace ($70,000-$120,000)